 On February 20th in NYC, the Science Friday Book Club dives deep into lakes, invasive species, and more with Dan Egan’s ‘The Death and Life of the Great Lakes.’

-Science Friday is bringing Science Goes To The Movies to movie theaters around the country to reveal the science behind some of our favorite films!
+We’re going to movie theaters in Portland, Princeton, and Chicago to reveal the science behind some of our favorite films!

 On February 5th, join us at McMenamins Kennedy School Theater as we screen ‘Contact’, plus a live conversation with local experts.